 How can I restate a thesis statement effectively?

-This is the second of three lessons about Thesis Restatements.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Thesis Restatements.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce four tips for writing effective thesis restatements

 – Explore the four elements of a thesis restatement

 – Provide guidance on restating a thesis restatement using paraphrasing techniques

 In Chapter 1 of this short reader we introduced the basic elements of a concluding paragraph and compared the introductory thesis statement with the concluding thesis restatement.
 In Chapter 2, we next attempt to deconstruct and reconstruct some example thesis restatements to exemplify how these elements can be written most effectively.
 This exemplification can be broken down into four tips.
 Continue reading to learn about how to apply these simple tips to your own writing.

 Tip 1: Include the Elements